 Worst case scenario, you’d have to go to the local grocery store to pick them up…but you won’t need to wait for something to be shipped from the far corners of the earth.
 Convenience is key when you’re not feeling good.

-plan on writing wrote a long post about it here and a really short one here.
+The first thing you’ll need is turmeric.
+It’s really a wonderful spice, and I wrote a long post about it here and a really short one here.
 They’re part of the ‘remedies you may already have in your kitchen‘ series.

 Turmeric has a warm, peppery flavor, and is one of the key ingredients in Indian curries.
 It is an anti-inflammatory, and a histamine blocker.
 So if your throat is swollen and irritated, it is a great pick.
 You may remember that I wrote about using turmeric in the series on Whooping Cough.
 It was amazing how quickly this humble herb quelled a terrible cough that had been plaguing my kids for weeks!

 Another thing you should know about turmeric.
 It is *yellow*.
 And anything that touches it is yellow, from henceforth and forever.
 It is actually used as a dye.
 (I have gotten it out with Oxygen Bleach stuff, but I don’t recommend getting on clothing that you plan on keeping!)

 If you’re stocking up, then I recommend getting the organic turmeric powder here from Mountain Rose Herbs. (affiliate link)